kongrawd/matlab-dsp-equalizer/README.md

 # matlab-dsp-equalizer
-5-Band Audio Equalizer using Matlab
+Illustration of a 5-Band Audio Equalizer using Matlab(R)